 Help for students with unmet food needs

-- Be currently registered for classes (Summer access based on following Fall registration).
+- Be currently registered for classes (Summer access based on current Summer or following Fall registration).

 Donate Funds, Items, or Volunteer

+In recent years, campus communities across the nation have recognized that there are large populations of students who go hungry.
+Campus food pantries have become a critical resource for students in need.
 WMU's food pantry opened in September 2014, located in a storage room in the Faunce Student Services Building, provided by the Division of Student Affairs.
-Based on growing student need and campus support, the newly-renovated Kiva room, in the lower level of Faunce, became the new home to the WMU Invisible Need Project Food Pantry in Fall 2018.
+Based on growing student need and campus support, the Kiva room was renovated and became the new home to the WMU Invisible Need Project Food Pantry in Fall 2018.